ResearchObject/software-profiles/README.md

 This repository is for maintaining RO-Crate profiles for Software source code.

-This uses RO-Crate-Editor profiles maintained by the Lanaguage Data Commons of Australia
+This uses RO-Crate-Editor profiles maintained by the Language Data Commons of Australia

 ## To maintain the profile(s)